L-Chengxi/Machine-Learning-based-New-Reactions-Discovery/README.md

 pip install sklearn

 The Transformer model has recently ushered in transformative advancements in the field of natural language processing.
 Additionally, it has demonstrated remarkable utility in chemistry through the utilization of a textual representation known as the simplified molecular input line system (SMILES), which encodes molecular and chemical reactions.
 These studies clearly indicate that the Transformer model possesses the capability to acquire knowledgepertaining to organic chemistry and chemical reactions by analyzing SMILES.

+# Files
+data/: Contains the data used for the experiments in the paper. d_rxn_predictionCNN.ipynb:Contains the code for the CNN model

+# run